colorizenl/gradle-application-plugin/readme.md

-Gradle application plugin: build applications for Windows, Mac, iOS, Android, and the web
+Gradle application plugin: Build applications for Windows, Mac, iOS, Android, and the web
 =========================================================================================

 Gradle plugin that builds native or hybrid applications for different platforms.
 It supports